 Plan and prepare decorations.
 Stop by our floral shop to see some of the crafty things we're doing with flowers, balloons, and fun photo props for grad parties.

 4 Weeks Before

-It's time to place your catering and bakery order.
-While it's best to place large orders as soon as possible.
-Just remember, we're ready to help you—even if your party is just days away.
+Place your catering and bakery order.
+It's best to place large orders as soon as possible, but remember, we're ready to help you—even if your party is just days away.

-Finalize your decor with your florist.
+Finalize your floral decor.
 Remember to ask about delivery options for centerpieces and special arrangements.

 1 Week Before